TamasPalfi/User-stories/README.md

 ## Idols

-Idols are our bedrock from which we build the site.
-We will pay Idols to be some of the first enhanced Members on the site.
-Enhanced meaning that they have all the functionality of a normal Member, but they also have unlimited points and invitation codes which they can use to send invitations to *Members Only* to all of their fans.
-In this sense, Idols are the first step in attracting large waves of Members to join the site and get it off the ground.
+Idols are our bedrock from which we build the site - and draw in New Members.
+Idols are paid and are the *enhanced* Members.
+Enhanced meaning that they have all the functionality of a normal Member, but with the addition of unlimited points and invitation codes, which are used to send invitations to potential New Members - namely, their fanbase.
+In this sense, Idols are the first step to attracting large waves of Members to join *Members Only* and really build it's user base.
 Once on the site, Members can see all of their idols updates, effectively joining the community of the Idols.

 ## Administrators